CRISES IN THE CAPITALIST SYSTEM

 3. Beginning of the Cold War.

-World War II led to the emergence of two superpowers:
+World War II led to emergence of two superpowers:

-This resulted in the Cold War, a period of political and military tension between the two blocs, characterized by:
+This resulted in Cold War, a period of political and military threats between the two blocs, characterized by:

 • Arms race.